Negotiating a Raise? Avoid these Costly Mistakes

 Springing the Conversation on Your Boss

-When speaking to your boss, open the conversation slowly, never spring the salary discussion on them.
-A negotiation is an ongoing conversation.
-Let your boss know that you’d like to talk to them about your salary and schedule an appointment.
+It doesn't do you any favors to jump into a demand for a raise without any warning.
+Your boss may be willing to listen, but it won't be nearly as productive as it could be.
+Instead, let your boss know that you’d like to talk to them about your salary and schedule an appointment.
 This is respectful of their time and will also allow them time to do their own research.
 If you have a performance review coming up soon, hold your discussion until that time.

 Seeing Your Salary as the Only Negotiable Option